babel/babel/README.md

 ## Modules

-6to5 modules compile straight to CommonJS, because of this various liberties are taken into account to ease their usage.
+6to5 modules compile straight to CommonJS, because of this various liberties are taken into account to easen their usage.

 ```javascript
 import "foo"; // var foo = require("foo");